JSPM

 • is(value1, value2): Provenancial equality.

-• dir(value): Bypass the access control system and log the value to the console.
+• dir(value): Bypass the access control system and dump the content of the value to the console.

 • refresh(value): Refresh the provenance of the given value.

-• Set, Map, WeakSet, and WeakMap: Similar to their standard counter part but keys are compared using provenancial equality.
+• Set, Map, WeakSet, and WeakMap: Similar to their standard counterparts, but keys are compared using provenancial equality.

 import { Set } from "linvail/library";